 Under the current Brexit agreement, the UK will take back control of its borders, ending the free movement of EU citizens to the UK.
 But this means that free movement for UK citizens travelling to the EU will also stop.
 The EU and the UK want to preserve visa-free travel for short-term visits, like holidays, but the future state of longer-term visas is very much in contention.

-What will happen to driving licences after Brexit?
+What has happened to driving licences post Brexit?

-An International Driving Permit is a permit that allows you to drive in countries where a UK licence alone is not sufficient.
-These countries include the USA, Brazil, Japan and potentially, the EU.
+An International Driving Permit (IDP) is a permit that allows you to drive in countries where a UK licence alone is not sufficient.
+These countries include the USA, Brazil, Japan and some countries in the EU.
 Applying for an IDP includes an application fee and you can get one through the Post Office.

 I’m a UK expat Living Abroad.
 Is my driving licence still valid?

 If you’re a UK expat living abroad, the Government recommends that you exchange your UK driving licence for a local EU driving licence according to local law.
 Details on each country’s acceptance, or lack thereof, of the UK licence in the case of expats is available on the gov website.
 If you’re in this situation, swap your driving licence as soon as possible.

 Have number plates changed after Brexit?

 Now the UK has left the EU with a deal, you will need a GB sticker if your car has a Euro-plate, as well as if the number plate has no national identifier on it or displays the national flag of England, Scotland or Wales.

 How do I get a Green Card from Keith Michaels?